-- Attachment J provides information on required workforce service performance standards.
+- a.
+Attachment J provides information on required workforce service performance standards.
 Complete Attachment J with Respondent's proposed performance outcomes. - b.
 Describe in detail the strategies that you will implement to ensure the achievement of the expected performance outcomes listed on the Proposed Performance/Outcomes Form.
 Detail your oversight approach and what processes you will implement to indicate when changes in performance management are necessary. - c.
 The plan should also include how you will use innovation and creativity to outreach career services and programs to jobseekers and businesses.

-One (1) legible, original unbound paper copy, and one (1) electronic copy saved on a USB flash drive in Microsoft Word (format) of Attachment J are required to be submitted.
+Same as above, One (1) legible, original unbound paper copy, and three (3) electronic copies saved on a USB flash drive in Microsoft/Excel (format).
+Attachment J is required to be submitted.
 Proposed Performance/Outcomes that are not in the required format will be deducted one (1) point from the scoring described below.

-5. Budget
+4. Budget

-Attachment G, (Budget Proposal Cover Sheet), is the cover sheet to be used for the submission of the budget for all proposed Workforce services.
-One (1) legible original paper copy, and one (1) electronic copy shall be saved on the USB flash drive in Microsoft Excel format of Attachment G are required to be submitted.
-Budgets that are not in the required format will be deducted one (1) point from the scoring described below.
+Attachment G, Budget Proposal Cover Sheet, is the cover sheet to be used when submitting your budget for all proposed Workforce services.
+It should also be Included in the One (1) legible original paper copy, and the (3) electronic copy shall be saved on the USB flash drive.
+Budgets are required to be submitted in Microsoft Excel format, Budgets that are not in the required format will be deducted one (1) point from the scoring described below.
 The proposed budget shall be prepared in a manner that ensures there is no information on any page of the budget that identifies the organization submitting the budget.
 Budgets that include identifying information will be deducted one (1) point per occurrence from the total score as described below.